onfido/onfido-ios-sdk/README.md

 **Note**: You can specify country for all document types except **Passport**.

 Please refer to the [ISO 3166-1 alpha-3]("https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3") 3 letter country codes to find out what you need to pass as country code to the SDK.

+**Note:**: SDK throws `OnfidoConfigError.invalidCountryCode` (`ONFlowConfigErrorInvalidCountryCode`) error when invalid country code provided.

 Let's say that you would like to capture only driving licenses from the United Kingdom.
 The following code shows how to do this: